What is Mark Zuckerberg IQ?

 Q: What is the average IQ?

 A: The average IQ is typically considered to be around 100.
-Scores above 130 are often considered high, while scores above 140 are considered to be in the “genius” range.
+IQ scores are distributed on a bell curve, with the majority of people falling within the average range.